sindresorhus/emittery/readme.md

 Emittery accepts strings, symbols, and numbers as event names.

-Symbol event names can be used to avoid name collisions when your classes are extended, especially for internal events.
+Symbol event names are preferred given that they can be used to avoid name collisions when your classes are extended, especially for internal events.

 ### isDebugEnabled